Is Rishi Sunak trying to lose the election? | John Rentoul

 Another is that elections are a choice of government, while opinion polls are an opportunity to complain.
 Governments tend to narrow the gap as the election approaches; no one is much enthused by Keir Starmer, and so on and so on.

 His recalibration of net zero this week was a hugely significant moment.
 His speech made the important point that the government had not been honest about the cost of climate change policies.
-This was a pointed criticism not just of Boris Johnson but of Theresa May, who made net zero by 2050 her legacy mainly because the Treasury wouldn’t allow her to double spending on education.
-It may have been justified criticism, but it hardly inspires confidence in the Conservative Party that has been in power for 13 years.
+This was a pointed criticism not just of Boris Johnson, but of Theresa May, who made net zero by 2050 her legacy mainly because the Treasury wouldn’t allow her to double spending on education.
+It may have been justified criticism, but it hardly inspires confidence in the Conservative Party, which has been in power for 13 years.

 Sunak is right to want to protect people on low to middle incomes from the costs of net zero.
-But his protest, “This is not about politics; this is about doing the right thing for the country in the long term,” rang hollow.
-He announced that he was postponing by five years the date at which the sale of new petrol cars will be banned.
+But his protest – “This is not about politics; this is about doing the right thing for the country in the long term” – rang hollow.
+He announced that he was postponing by five years the date from which the sale of new petrol cars will be banned.
 But almost in the next breath, he said that this would make little difference: “I expect that by 2030, the vast majority of cars sold will be electric.”

-It is true that public opinion appears to be on Sunak’s side, in that more people support delaying the ban than want to keep it – and he trapped Labour into saying that they would restore the 2030 ban (although I wouldn’t be surprised if Starmer quietly accepted 2035 before the election).
+It is true that public opinion appears to be on Sunak’s side, in that more people support delaying the ban than oppose it – and he trapped Labour into saying that they would restore the 2030 start date (although I wouldn’t be surprised if Starmer quietly accepted 2035 before the election).
 But public opinion also supports net zero in principle, and is opposed to inconsistency and incompetence.

 If Sunak had just got rid of the gas boiler deadline, the opposition would have fallen in line, and his claim to being pragmatic in pursuit of net zero would have been more convincing.